 On April 12, 2005, the Company entered into a bridge loan credit facility (the "Bridge Loan Credit Facility" or the "Loan") with Alcmene Funding, L.L.C. ("Alcmene"), a special purpose vehicle that is an affiliate of Farallon Capital Management, L.L.C., a shareholder of the Company.
 The Loan is a \$25 million senior secured term loan, which allows for up to an additional \$25 million of discretionary supplemental senior secured loans.
-The Loan is secured by a first lien on all of the Company's assets, and matures on October 12, 2005, subject to a one- time six month extension at the Company's election.
-If the Company elects to extend the maturity date, it will pay an extension fee of 1% of the then-outstanding principal amount of the Loan may be prepaid at any time by the Company without penalty.
+The Loan is secured by a first lien on all of the Company's assets, and matures on April 12, 2006.
+The Loan may be prepaid at any time by the Company without penalty.
 The Loan contains a mandatory pay-down provision requiring the Company to turn over to Alcmene all principal payments received by the Company from portfolio companies if at such time the Company has less than \$5 million in cash or cash equivalents on hand.
-At June 30, 2005, there was \$25 million outstanding under the Loan.
+At September 30, 2005, there was \$25 million outstanding under the Loan.